ms/buildtogether.tech/src/debugging.md

     greater than one.

 <!-- continue -->
-As <a section="git-team"/> said, the longer list in
+As [% x git-team %] said, the longer list in
 [% b Stegeman2014 Stegeman2016 %] can be adapted for more advanced
 students' programs.